Xudmud/CSCI3763_Lab2/README.md

 separate machines.
 Split them into their own folders to keep code separate.

 --Update 9 April 2019--
 Restructured makefiles to only use a single makefile, for ease of compilation.
-The bin directories in server and cliet are probably not needed anymore...
+The bin directories in server and client are probably not needed anymore...

+--Update 13 April 2019--
+Socket functionality is working, with placeholder text in place for the supported functions.
+Working on getting the functions implemented.